· What is Clogging?

 · What is happening in Present Day Clogging?

-Clogging’s growing popularity can be seen by the increased numbers attending workshops conventions and recreation everywhere.
+Clogging is growing in popularity as a great form of exercise and entertainment.
 In Saskatchewan there are clogging clubs in Zones 1,3, 6 & 7.